cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 The mechanism in this draft does not reveal any additional information compared to X.509.
 Because of difference in size, it will be possible to detect that this profile is used.
 The gateway solution described in {{dep-set}} requires unencrypted certificates and is not recommended.

 # IANA Considerations {#iana}

 For all items, the 'Reference' field points to this document.

 ## CBOR Certificate Types Registry {#type}

 IANA has created a new registry titled "CBOR Certificate Types" under the new heading "CBOR Certificate".
-For values in the inteval [-24, 23] the registration procedure is "IETF Review".
+For values in the interval [-24, 23] the registration procedure is "IETF Review".
 For all other values the registration procedure is "Expert Review".
-The columns of the registry are Value, Description, and Reference, where Value is an integer and the other columns are text strings.
+The columns of the registry are Value, Description, and Reference, where Value is an integer, and the other columns are text strings.
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+---------------------------------------+